Juror Information

 What to Wear

 Wear comfortable clothing.
 Casual pants are perfectly acceptable.
 You will be sitting most of the day, but it is possible that we may go on a view of a scene.
-Therefore, you should where comfortable shoes.
-Also, some feel the jury room is cold, so you may wish to bring a sweater.
+Therefore, you should wear comfortable shoes.
+You may wish to bring a sweater.

 Lunch, Snack, Smoking

 The Judge usually breaks for lunch as close to noon as possible.
 The jury is released to go to lunch wherever they choose.
 Jurors will not be required to eat as a group.
-(If you wish to go home, you may.)
-The Judge will usually discuss with the jury before the lunch recess whether they wish to take a 30, 45, or 60 minute lunch.
+(If you wish to go home, you may.).

-The City has designated the building that the Court is in (The Memorial Municipal Building) as a non-smoking building.
-You will be permitted to smoke outside the front entrance where ashtrays are located.
-When the Judge gives the jurors breaks, they will be permitted to step outside the building to smoke
+The City has designated The Memorial Municipal Building as a non-smoking building.
+When the Judge gives the jurors breaks, they will be permitted to exit the building to smoke.